 Weigh the additional water-based liquid needed for the recipe in another container.
 Weigh out the solid KOH.
 Add the KOH to the container of water-based liquid and stir until the KOH is dissolved.

 Pour the containers of 50% NaOH solution and weak KOH solution into the fats and make soap as usual.

 Caution -- The total weight of water-based liquid in the recipe must be equal to or more than the total weight of alkali (NaOH + KOH).
 If you try to use less water, the lye concentration will be over 50% and the alkali may not completely dissolve.

-More discussion about bar soap made with mostly NaOH and a little KOH
+More discussion about BAR soap made with mostly NaOH with a little KOH

 I take no credit for being the inventor of the dual-lye idea.
 In addition to Anne Watson, I know soap makers Evik (Curious Soapmaker, http://curious-soapmaker.com/), and Sistrum (https://www.soapmakingforum.com/members/sistrum.2742/) have shared this idea as well.

 Extra Credit: How to hand calculate the weights of KOH, NaOH, and water

 If you are not familiar with SBM Advanced, Soapee, or other soap recipe calculator that can calculate dual-lye recipes, you can trick your favorite single-lye soap calculator, such as the well known SoapCalc calculator, into doing some of the work, but you will have to break out your trusty calculator to finish up.
 Here's how --

 1. Enter your complete recipe into the recipe calculator as usual with all the oil weights, superfat percentage, water settings, etc.